timmartin19/ripozo-oasis/README.md

 because this is [ripozo](https://github.com/vertical-knowledge/ripozo), if a table has a relationship to another table, a link to the corresponding row/resource is automatically generated.
 For example, consider a user table has a Many-to-One relationship with a group table.
-When we go to a user's endpoint, we'll get a fully qualified url linking to the associated group's endpoint.
+When we go to a user's endpoint, we'll get a fully qualified URL linking to the associated group's endpoint.

 ## Conclusion